Tax Home Tests: How to Determine If You Have a Tax Home in a Foreign Country

 Also, the IRS notes that you cannot have an abode in the US.
-The term abode has an ambiguous definition, which we will examine next, but the central idea is that people with closer connections to the US do not qualify for the exclusion.
-Even if you have been outside of the country and would otherwise qualify for the exclusion, you will not if your tax home or abode is in the United States.
+The term abode has an ambiguous definition, which we will examine next.
+Still, the central idea is that people with closer connections to the US do not qualify for the exclusion.
+Even if you have been outside the country and would otherwise qualify for the exclusion, you will not if your tax home or abode is in the United States.

-The IRS has defined abode as one’s home, habitation, residence, or place of dwelling.
-While this may seem straightforward, it isn’t, because the IRS also considers social and economic connections to determine the location of one’s abode.
+The IRS has defined the principal place of abode (PPA) as a specific location where your main home is located, which may or may not be your actual residence.
+While this may seem straightforward, it isn’t because the IRS also considers social and economic connections to determine the location of one’s abode.
 Someone could own a home in the US with a spouse or other family member living there, and they can still qualify for the tax home test in a foreign country.

 Likewise, just because someone owns a home abroad does not automatically mean their tax home and abode are outside of the United States.
 They may not qualify for the FEIE if their abode is in the US.
 Someone who works abroad for a few years may be concerned if they have no social or financial connections to the foreign country.
 Could the IRS question the short length of their stay and possibly lean towards disallowing the exclusion?
 These sorts of questions show just how complex the tax abode topic is.